zarf-dev/proposals/0051-v1beta1-schema/README.md

 In the v1alpha1 schema, Zarf looks at init component names to determine when to run certain init logic.
 For instance, the injector is always run when an init component has the name "zarf-seed-registry".
 These magical names have caused confusion for custom init package creators [#4528](https://github.com/zarf-dev/zarf/issues/4528) and leave little room for configurability.

 There will be a new "features" key on components that should make the inherent coupling between the init package and the Zarf CLI more transparent.
 It'll also allow for setting specific properties using Zarf values.
 For instance, a user will be able to set tolerations for the injector dynamically on deploy by setting `.features.injector.values.tolerations` to `".injector.tolerations"`.
 The registry and agent features don't allow setting specific values, as those features already have Helm charts.
-There will be validation that ensures Features are only used in packages that are `Kind: ZarfInitConfig`.
-This validation will run after the import chain is resolved.
+There will be validation that ensures Features are only used in packages that are `Kind: ZarfInitConfig` in `internal/api/v1beta1/validate.go`.

 View the full schema in [Zarf Features Schema](#zarf-features-schema).
-There will not be a separate schema for `ZarfInitConfig` and `ZarfPackageConfig` objects to avoid complexity, given Zarf Features are the only difference.
+There will not be a separate schema for `ZarfInitConfig` and `ZarfPackageConfig` objects to avoid complexity.

 ```yaml
 - name: zarf-seed-registry